 Beatrice Lumpkin (M.S.
 MT ’71), 101, will not stay still.

-The diminutive, gray-haired dynamo fusses over her visitors, pouring cups of golden oolong tea and serving a bowl of artfully arranged cookies and chocolate drops in the living room of her home in Chicago’s Hyde Park neighborhood.
+The petite, gray-haired dynamo fusses over her visitors, pouring cups of golden oolong tea and serving a bowl of artfully arranged cookies and chocolate drops in the living room of her home in Chicago’s Hyde Park neighborhood.
 She whizzes into the kitchen, opening drawers, before stopping briefly for a photo while standing atop her balance board.
 She then takes her guests on a tour of her top-floor senior co-op with its 270-degree views overlooking the city and Lake Michigan.
 Lumpkin sometimes watches jet skiers hurtling over the water through her telescope.
 She frets for their safety; after all, she says, she is a mother of four.

 n a second bedroom, all admire Lumpkin’s east view of the lake.
 After commenting on the many sunrises she has enjoyed through that window, she points out a low-rise structure in the distance.

 “You can see the steel mills, all the way over in Indiana,” Lumpkin says, her sprightly voice becoming a touch subdued, as if a small cloud briefly obscured the horizon.

 Finally taking a seat at her dining room table (“I can see you including shots of me at 101, sipping my tea like a good centenarian should do,” she says, in characteristic good humor), Lumpkin talks about her storied life as labor activist, educator, and champion of the common person.
 She glances at her computer monitor, where a grandson has arranged a screen saver of personal photos as well as images of ancient Egypt, the country Lumpkin researched for her Illinois Institute of Technology master’s thesis in mathematics for teachers.